-Position: Neutral Status: House Judiciary Committee
+Position: Neutral Status: Failed to pass out of House Judiciary Committee

 Creates a tax credit for the cost of background checks for firearm sales and allows the travel mileage associated with the background check to be tax deductible.

 January 15, 2019: Referred to Judiciary with subsequent referral to Revenue.
 Introduced January 14, 2019 by Rep. Paul Evans.

 - Creates credit against personal income tax for cost of criminal history record check required by state law for transfer of firearm.

 - Creates subtraction from taxable income for mileage for travel associated with criminal history record check.